lokwkin/pipelens/docs/advanced-usage.md

 ## Event Handling

-StepsTrack emits events during step execution that you can listen to:
+Pipelens emits events during step execution that you can listen to:

 ```typescript
 /**